otacke/h5p-todo/README.md

 - Content type for playing bingo at boring conferences -- create your bingo sheet, share, enjoy ;-)
 - Enter pool of bingo words, content type will randomly generate an x by x bingo sheet

-### Add setAudio function to H5P Question (already in prototype state)
+### DONE <strike>Add setAudio function to H5P Question (already in prototype state)</strike>
-H5P Question is a library that offers common functionality to question-like content types.
-It already features setImage and setVideo for easily including an image or a video for the content types introduction, but setAudio is missing.
+<strike>H5P Question is a library that offers common functionality to question-like content types.
+It already features setImage and setVideo for easily including an image or a video for the content types introduction, but setAudio is missing.</strike>

 ### Set slide duration for Course Presentation
 It was nice if one could set a period of time after which a course presentations jumps to the next slide automatically.
 Might be fun for petcha kutcha or similar things.
 I already had some code to do this, but it got lost :-/